Best Slip-Disc Treatment in Shah Alam

 The bones in the spine surround and protect the spinal cord, which runs behind the vertebral bodies in a canal from the neck down to the top of the lumbar spine.

-In between the vertebrae, the intervertebral discs serve as shock absorbers and help facilitate movement of the spine such as our daily activities like walking, lifting, and twisting.
+In between the vertebrae, the intervertebral discs serve as shock absorbers and help facilitate movement of the spine, such as our daily activities like walking, lifting, and twisting.

-If the slip-disc compresses one of your spinal nerves, you may also experience numbness and pain and discomfort along the affected nerve.
+If the slip-disc compresses one of your spinal nerves, you may also experience numbness and pain, and discomfort along the affected nerve.
 If this pain radiates into the arm or leg, it is commonly called radiculopathy, and leg symptoms may also be called sciatica.

 What are the symptoms of a slip-disc and How the Slip-Disc Treatment in Shah Alam can Help You?

 The symptoms of a slip-disc (slipped disc) depend on the exact level of the spine where the disc herniation occurs and whether or not nerve tissue is being irritated.
 They may include dull or sharp pain, muscle spasm or cramping, weakness, tingling, or referred pain.
-The types of pain or symptoms can vary from person to person, and in some cases does not even cause any symptoms.
+The types of pain or symptoms can vary from person to person, and in some cases, do not even cause any symptoms.